apteno/alpine-jq/README.md

 # alpine-jq

-Basic Alpine container with JQ tool
+Basic Alpine container with curl, wget and jq